-Douglass Sullivan-González completed his Bachelor of Arts at Samford University and his Master of Divinity and Master of Theology at Princeton Theological Seminary.
-Sullivan-González taught Church History and Social Ethics from 1984-1986 at the Nicaraguan Baptist Seminary in Managua, Nicaragua.
-He then completed his Ph.D. in Latin American History at the University of Texas at Austin.
-His research and dissertation, supported by a Fulbright-Hays dissertation award, focused on the role of priests and parishioners during the formation of the Guatemalan nation, 1839-1871.
-Pittsburgh Press published in 1998 the revised manuscript as Piety, Power, and Politics.
-Religion and Nation Formation in Guatemala, 1821-1871.
+Sullivan-González completed his Bachelor of Arts with Honors at Samford University and his Master of Divinity and Master of Theology at Princeton Theological Seminary.
+He taught Church History and Social Ethics from 1984-1986 at the Nicaraguan Baptist Seminary in Managua, Nicaragua, and completed his Phd in Latin American History at The University of Texas at Austin.
+He initiated his teaching career at UM as Assistant Professor in 1993, and then taught at Tulane University as Visiting Assistant Professor in the Department of History from 1999-2000.

 The SMBHC has grown from 375 Honors students to more than 1500 under Sullivan-González and he has raised with three Chancellors more than $29 million in private funding for the SMBHC.
 A $6.6 million addition to the SMBHC building was completed in 2016 that doubled the square footage for classrooms and public space for student conversation and intense study.